 The curriculum builds students’ cultural capital within the context of the school through a strong emphasis on reading, building vocabulary, a structure which incorporates global and outward-facing dimensions and a broad range of cultural visits which extend students’ horizons.

-Didcot Girls’ School operates a two-week timetable with 48 hours of taught lessons throughout week A and week B. The school closes to students at 2.15 pm every Friday which allows for an hour of dedicated, subject specific curriculum development time every week.
+Didcot Girls’ School operates a two-week timetable with 50 hours of taught lessons throughout week A and week B.

 The wider curriculum